ogagaoghene/blog-app/README.md

 # Blog-App

 ## Description 🏗️
-In this project, I will add Integration specs and fix n+1 issues as they occur
+I will add forms to allow users to add comments and likes to posts on behalf of the correct user

 ## Built With

 - Ruby on Rails
 - PostgreSQL
-- Capybara
-- Selenium

 ### Setup